5.3 A Multi-agency Protocol for the Management of Actual or Suspected bruising in Infants who are Not Independently Mobile

 Any non independently mobile infant with unexplained bruising or where non accidental injury cannot be excluded, should have:

-- A Skeletal Survey in line with SSCB guidelines.
+- A Skeletal Survey in line with SSCP guidelines.
 This should include a CT head to exclude intracranial injury and follow up CXR images at 11-14 days;

 - Ophthalmology examination should be undertaken by an experienced ophthalmologist, to exclude any eye injury and retinal haemorrhages;